Mela User Guide

 Quantiser

-The Quantiser module moves MIDI notes forward to the next grid division for tighter timing.
+The Quantiser module delays MIDI notes to the next grid division for tighter timing.

 Sync